lifeisacanvas24/github.io/content/blog/technology/comprehensive-github-workflow-guide.md

 # Make some changes...

 # Suddenly, you need to fix a bug on master
-git stash save &quot;WIP: Feature XYZ&quot;
-git checkout master
+git stash save "WIP: Feature XYZ" git checkout master

 # Fix the bug
-git commit -am &quot;Fix critical bug&quot;
+git commit -am "Fix critical bug"

 # Go back to your feature
 git checkout feature-branch